jrrobison1/novel-ai-module-tools/README.md

 There are five tools, prefixed with the number in the order in which they should be run.

 ### 1_formatter.py
+Formats the text in the way NovelAI likes.
+Each paragraph on a separate line.
+Fancy quotes into regular quotes.
+Smart ellipsis into simple txt version.
+Dashes replaced with em's.
+Simple section/chapter headings replaced with "***".

+Formats all text files in the directory.

+The directory passes to `1_formatter` is expected to have its txt files in a directory called `edited`.
+The files are modified in-place.

 Run: `python 1_formatter.py <directory_name>`

+### 2_match_count.py

+### 3_split_and_ner.py

+### 4_find_and_replace.py

+### 5_construct_graphs.py